 What are the strains (not just species) present?
 In what quantities?

-- (Our answer: clinically-studied in 23+ strain-specific, double-blind, placebo-controlled, published human studies, all of which can be accessed here.)
+(Our answer: clinically-studied in 16 strain-specific, double-blind, placebo-controlled, published human studies, as well as 13 in vitro/ex vivo mechanistic studies.)